PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductImport.md

+---
+uid: ProductsImport
+---
 # Product Import

 Product import includes any type of product type definition except model setups.
 Product import may refer to importing a file or remote source, but also the simple act of creating a product manually by supplying all necessary parameters.

-Product imports of a machine are created by implementing the [IProductImporter](@ref Marvin.Products.IProductImporter).
-As always it is recommended to derive from the base type [ProductImportBase](@ref Marvin.Products.Management.ProductImporterBase).
-Each importer must define its [ProductImporterConfig](@ref Marvin.Products.ProductImporterConfig) and export a typed parameters object that implements `IImportParameters`.
+Product imports of a machine are created by implementing the [IProductImporter](xref:Marvin.Products.Management.Importers.IProductImporter).
+As always it is recommended to derive from the base type [ProductImporterBase](xref:Marvin.Products.Management.ProductImporterBase`2).
+Each importer must define its [ProductImporterConfig](xref:Marvin.Products.Management.Importers.ProductImporterConfig) and export a typed parameters object that implements `IImportParameters`.
 This object is exchanged between client and server using the Entry-format.
-There are already two predefined types [FileImportParameters](@ref Marvin.Products.Management.FileImportParameters) and [PrototypeImportParameters](@ref Marvin.Products.Management.PrototypeImportParameters) that can be used directly or as a base class for your parameters
+There are already two predefined types [FileImportParameters](xref:Marvin.Products.Management.FileImportParameters) and [PrototypeImportParameters](xref:Marvin.Products.Management.PrototypeParameters) that can be used directly or as a base class for your parameters.

 The base class requires three methods: